home-assistant/home-assistant.io/source/_integrations/yessssms.markdown

 ---
-title: "Yesss SMS"
+title: Yesss SMS
-description: "Instructions on how to add Yesss-SMS notifications to Home Assistant."
+description: Instructions on how to add Yesss-SMS notifications to Home Assistant.
 logo: yesssat.png
 ha_category:
   - Notifications